 Gamba grass (Andropogon gayanus) was introduced to northern Australia as a pasture species and has since invaded savanna ecosystems, impacting on biodiversity and fire regimes.
 Gamba grass is listed as a Weed of National Significance and there was a need to synthesise and present the large body of research on gamba grass and its impacts in a way that is easily accessible by land managers, policy-makers, educators and other researchers across northern Australia and beyond.

-This project will synthesise the comprehensive research conducted on gamba grass under the National Environmental Science Program and its predecessors the National Environmental Research Programme and the Tropical Rivers and Coastal Knowledge research consortium.
-Key findings from the projects Fire and weeds in the Top End, Improving gamba grass control on Cape York Peninsula and Gamba grass effects on savanna carbon and fire, among others, will be synthesised into a visually appealing web resource aimed at meeting the high demand for information on gamba grass from those tasked with managing this invasive weed and also serve as a resource for education.
+This project synthesised the comprehensive research conducted on gamba grass under the National Environmental Science Program and its predecessors, the National Environmental Research Programme and the Tropical Rivers and Coastal Knowledge research consortium.
+Key findings from the projects Fire and weeds in the Top End and Gamba grass effects on savanna carbon and fire, among others, are synthesised into a visually appealing web resource aimed at meeting the high demand for information on gamba grass from those tasked with managing this invasive weed and also serve as a resource for education.

-This project is being managed by Hub Science Communicator Jane Thomas.
-Gamba grass research experts Associate Professor Samantha Setterfield of The University of Western Australia and Dr Natalie Rossiter-Rachor of Charles Darwin University are guiding development of the web resource.
+This project was managed by hub Knowledge Broker and Science Communicator Jane Thomas.
+Gamba grass research experts Associate Professor Samantha Setterfield of The University of Western Australia and Dr Natalie Rossiter-Rachor of Charles Darwin University guided development of the web resource.